saiwolf/FlashMessage/README.md

 ## Description
 This is a Razor Class Library I wrote that provides a means to display Flash Messages in an ASP.NET Core 3.1 web application.
 (Razor Pages and MVC are supported.)

+It depends on and utilizes [Twitter Bootstrap 4](https://getbootstrap.com/docs/4.4/getting-started/introduction/) for the alert CSS and HTML.

+## What's a Flash Message?
+A Flash Message can be thought of as a one time notification.

+Perhaps a Welcome message after you sign up for a web site.
+Or an error notification indicating that an action has failed.
+They're meant to be seen once and never again.

 ## Getting Started

 Install the NuGet Package